NVIDIA/TensorRT-LLM/examples/high-level-api/README.md

 ```

 ## Model preparation
-The high-level API supports three kinds of model formats:
+The HLAPI supports three kinds of model formats:

 1. HuggingFace models
-2. TensorRT-LLM engine built by trtllm-build tool or saved by the high-level API
+2. TensorRT-LLM engine built by trtllm-build tool or saved by the HLAPI
 3. TensorRT-LLM checkpoints, converted by `convert_checkpoint.py` in examples

-All kinds of models could be used directly by the high-level API, and the `ModelConfig(<any-model-path>)` could accept any kind of them.
+All kinds of models could be used directly by the HLAPI, and the `ModelConfig(<any-model-path>)` could accept any kind of them.

 Let's elaborate on the preparation of the three kinds of model formats.

 ### Option 1: From HuggingFace models

-Given its popularity, the TRT-LLM high-level API chooses to support HuggingFace format as one of the start points, to use the high-level API on LLaMA models, you need to run the following conversion script provided in [transformers/llama](https://huggingface.co/docs/transformers/main/model_doc/llama) or [transformers/llama2](https://huggingface.co/docs/transformers/main/model_doc/llama2) to convert the Meta checkpoint to HuggingFace format.
+Given its popularity, the TRT-LLM HLAPI chooses to support HuggingFace format as one of the start points, to use the HLAPI on LLaMA models, you need to run the following conversion script provided in [transformers/llama](https://huggingface.co/docs/transformers/main/model_doc/llama) or [transformers/llama2](https://huggingface.co/docs/transformers/main/model_doc/llama2) to convert the Meta checkpoint to HuggingFace format.

 For instance, when targeting the LLaMA2 7B model, the official way to retrieve the model is to visit the [LLaMA2 7B model page](https://huggingface.co/transformers/llama2-7B), normally you need to submit a request for the model file.
 For a quick start, you can also download the model checkpoint files directly from [modelscope.cn](https://www.modelscope.cn/models/shakechen/Llama-2-7b/files), the command is as follows: